helgoboss/helgobox/doc/user-guide.md

 ![Group panel](images/screenshot-group-panel.png)

+Since ReaLearn 2.10.0, mappings are processed from top to button, exactly in the order in which they are defined within the corresponding compartment.
+This matters if you want to map multiple targets to one button and the order of execution matters.

+**Important:** There's an exception.
+ReaLearn's processing of its own VST parameters is always deferred.
+- That means changing a ReaLearn parameter in one mapping and relying on it in the next one (in terms of conditional activation or in a `<Dynamic>` expression), will not work!
+- You can work around that by delaying execution of the next mapping via [fire mode](#for-buttons-control-only) but that's a dirty hack.
+ReaLearn's parameters are not supposed to be used that way!
+- Imagine a railway: ReaLearn's targets can be considered as trains.
+Triggering a target means moving the train forward.
+  ReaLearn's parameters can be considered as railway switches.
+Changing a parameter means setting a course.
+  The course needs to be set in advance, at least one step before!
+Not at the same time as moving the train over the switch.

 #### Controller compartment

 By default, ReaLearn shows the list of main mappings.
 If you switch to the *controller* compartment, you will see the